 Organization priorities by their very nature indeed change fast.
 But you need at least some level of certainty before setting off down an objective path.

 2. Terminating the cycle and current strategic objectives.

 If you gather new information based on target audience feedback or a market condition or a competitor and you want to pivot immediately or make a change to your product for value based reasons — that's ok for companies to do.

 But proceed with caution, pivoting or product changes is likely something you won't want to do often.
 Arguably it would still be best for your team to finish the current objectives and measure the results.
 If you are considering terminating your current objectives then focus on data-informed decisions and empower your team to collaborate on situations or solutions that may occur.

 If you decide not to finish your current objectives and measure the results, you might end up repeating the same activities albeit under a new set of objectives, so it is critical that everyone involved in an OKR process agrees that terminating current objectives is the best course of action.

-Before setting out any Objective Key Result structure within your start-up, ask yourself these questions:
+Before setting out any Objective Key Result structure within your company, ask yourself these questions:

 Will my employee engagement and employee productivity be positively enhanced through an objective key result structure?

-Do we have the right tools to do the right job and maximise the power of cross-team collaboration to achieve all our objectives and key results?
+Do we have the right tools to do the right job and maximize the power of cross-team collaboration to achieve all our objectives and key results?